trouble6174/telegraph-road/Doubts/unsolved.md

 3. how to center text vertical?
 4. what is viewport?
 5. difference between px, em, vh, ...etc.
+6. why there are some random margin/padding when not set "* {margin:0; padding:0}" ?
 ---

 ### JavaScript